croedel/MTECmqtt/README.md

 ```

 ### Home Assistant support
-`mtec_mqtt.py` provides Home Assistant (https://www.home-assistant.io) auto-discovery, which means that Home Assistant will automatically detect and configure your MTEC Inverter.
+`mtec_mqtt` provides Home Assistant (https://www.home-assistant.io) auto-discovery, which means that Home Assistant will automatically detect and configure your MTEC Inverter.

 If you want to enable Home Assistant support, set `HASS_ENABLE: True` in `config.yaml`.